aktoyyib/circle/README.md

 ## Blood Pressure Management Application
 ---------------------------------------------------------------------------

-## Below are the steps to gett he application running
+## Below are the steps to get the application running

 ---------------------------------------------------------------------------